shejialuo/database-systems-complete-book-solutions/README.md

 You can download the PDF in the [release](https://github.com/shejialuo/database-systems-complete-book-solutions/releases) page.

+## Need help

+Due to time constraints, there are still many unanswered questions that require the help of the community.

 ## Build

 This project uses `CMake` for building the latex files.
 And you should use `xelatex` to build.